 Fall or spring semester: 3 credits

-In the Family Law Clinic, you are responsible for a divorce case and a domestic violence case referred to the clinic by the Legal Aid Society.
-You will interview clients, prepare pleadings, prepare clients for court appearances, represent clients in court, and take all other actions necessary on their behalf.
-Through cases, class discussions, assignments and related work, the clinic provides an essential practical overview of how to handle various family law matters.
-You will gain an appreciation of how the actions, communications and judgment of a person handling a family law matter affect the well-being of each member of a client’s family, not only during the course of representation, but for years to come.
-At the same time, you gain an appreciation of how race, gender and class affect outcomes.
-In order to fully participate in the clinic, you will need to qualify for Supreme Court 711 certification.
-In special circumstances, you can enroll in the clinic with fewer credit hours; however, you will not be able to speak in court on behalf of clients.
-The Family Law Clinic also counts as a practicum for the family law certificate.
+In the Family Law Clinic, students are responsible for a divorce case and a domestic violence case referred to the clinic by a legal service organization.
+Students interview clients, prepare pleadings, prepare clients for court appearances, represent clients in court, and take all other actions necessary on their clients’ behalf.
+Through cases, class discussions, assignments, and related work, the clinic provides an essential practical overview of how to handle various family law matters.
+Students gain an appreciation of how the actions, communications and judgment of a person handling a family law matter affect the well-being of each member of a client’s family, not only during the course of representation, but for years to come.
+At the same time, they gain an appreciation of how race, gender and class affect outcomes.
+It is strongly recommended that students take the following courses prior to participating in this clinic: Evidence; Trial Advocacy; either Law and the Family Unit or Marital Dissolution Process.
+The Family Law Clinic counts as a practicum for the family law certificate.